JohnVinyard/zounds/doc/source/installation.rst

 	./dependencies.sh

 This will install any libraries you need that you don't already have.
-During this process, JACK will ask you to confirm that you'd like it to have realtime permissions.
+During this process, the JACK library will ask you to confirm that you'd like it to have realtime permissions.
 Please say "yes".

 --------------------------------
 Numpy and Scipy